Dealer

 Tips on vacuum-sealing liquids

-A vacuum is created during the vacuuming process and the air is extracted.
-The vacuum seal of the BORA QVac prevents liquids from being sucked in too much and ensures that wines, oils or other liquids can be stored in the refrigerator for longer without losing their full flavour.
-The flavour is retained for several days.
+Vacuum-sealing causes a drop in pressure as the air is drawn out.
+The BORA QVac vacuum seal prevents liquids from being suctioned too strongly and ensures that wine, oil and other liquids can be kept in the refrigerator for longer without losing their flavour.
+The special sealing method ensures the full flavour is preserved for several days.

 FAQs about vacuum-sealing food